-- Single occupancy of vehicles is preferable. - Sit as far apart as the vehicle allows. - In circumstances where it is impractical to limit occupancy to one or two persons, additional control measures should be adopted (e.g. use of face masks, face shields, use of screens between occupants, provision of good ventilation).
+- Single occupancy of vehicles is recommended. - In circumstances where it is impractical to limit occupancy to one or two persons, additional control measures must be adopted (e.g. use of face masks, use of screens between occupants, and open the windows. - Sit as far apart as the vehicle allows.